aibelbin/notes_s5/Data Science/MOD 3.md

 This is the type of algorithm which compares the test data with the training data and tries to find the point in the training data that is closest to the test data, this is how knn algorithm works, closesness is measured in measure of euclidean distance

+KNN is effective with small dataset though it gets slower when the dataset is large

 The K-Nearest Neighbors (KNN) algorithm is known as a lazy learner because it does not build an internal model during the training phase.
 Instead, it simply